Common name: He shou wu

 Science: He shou wu appears to have a diverse array of biological activities, in line with it’s important status in Chinese medicine.
 These include; anti-oxidant (Ryu et al., 2002), anti-inflammatory (Wang et al., 2008), anti-tumour (Chen et al., 2011), neuroprotective (Li et al., 2005), and myocardial protective (Yim et al., 1998) activities.
 Currently this herb has not been studied in human clinical trials of high quality.

-Safety: He shou wu must be properly prepared in order to be safe.
+Safety: High, but he shou wu must be properly prepared in order to be safe.
 This traditional process involves stewing in black beans.
 Raw unprepared he shou wu is not a tonic herb and must not be consumed.
 Avoid consumption when pregnant and breast-feeding due to lack of data.

 Form: See safety section above; look for properly processed he shou wu.
-Several companies are not paying attention to these details.
+Many companies are not following the traditional herb preparation.

 Research on models